TapasSahoo78/test_repository/README.md

-const bookingId = "12345"; // Replace with actual booking ID
+const deviceToken = rider.deviceToken;
+      const response = await sendNotification(
+        deviceToken,
+        'New Booking Alert',

-const message = `New booking alert!
+        `New booking alert!
 Booking ID: ${bookingId} has been assigned to you.
-Please review the details and proceed.`;
+Please review the details and proceed.` );
-console.log(message);
+      console.log('Notification sent:', response);